Matlickp/Project-1-Speakeasies/README.md

 9. Project 1 Presentation-Speakeasies.pptx
 	This is the presentation that was given in the class

-10. Config.py
-	This is just the two api keys

-11. The rest are just the output PNG files that were used in the power point
+10. The rest are just the output PNG files that were used in the power point